-8.3.6.2.4.
+8.3.6.
 Methodology for calculating the need for traction battery /fuel cell system replacement(s)]

+[Based on consultations with experts, stakeholders, and manufacturers, there is no evidence to suggest that battery or fuel cell replacement is a common or routine occurrence.
+In fact, traction batteries and fuel cell systems are generally designed to last for the entire lifetime of the vehicle without the need for replacement.

+This Resolution mandates, as a default assumption, that the traction battery and/or fuel cell will not be replaced during the vehicle’s lifetime.
+However, in instances where the practitioner provides a detailed explanation for why it is included, their significant impact on life cycle assessments necessitates their inclusion in the analysis.
+This inclusion should be grounded in empirical data from field studies and/or official statements from manufacturers concerning battery or fuel cell durability and replacement practices.
+This applies to situations such as niche applications, small battery capacities, low-durability chemistries, or other conditions identified by the practitioner.

+In instances where the practitioner declares that the replacement of the battery or fuel cell is necessary, this Resolution recommends to adopt the following approaches to provide a structured hierarchy for determining the need for replacements of traction batteries and fuel cells, which could be applied across all types of LCA study (i.e. for general analyses and scientific studies, as well as product LCA or prospective LCA).]

-The following recommended prioritisation is proposed for the underlying assumptions of traction battery/fuel cell system replacement, with the choice of which option is most appropriate or feasible left to the practitioner (i.e. depending on the availability of data and objective of the study).
-The different options are listed in order of accuracy and preference.
+The following recommended levels are is proposed for the underlying assumptions of traction battery/fuel cell system replacement, with the choice of which option is most appropriate or feasible left to the practitioner (i.e. depending on the availability of data and objective of the study).
 It is recognised that OEMs and battery/ fuel cell system suppliers will likely have more sophisticated battery/ fuel cell system performance modelling supporting their product development and specification.
-The most important point is that in all cases the study should clearly indicate whether a battery/ fuel cell system replacement is included or not, and the basis/explanation for this assumption.
+The most important point is that in all cases the study should clearly indicate the basis/explanation for this assumption.

-Table 18
+Table 9 Priority for traction battery/ fuel cell system replacement (if duly justified and declared by the practitioner as an exception to the default assumption)